coopzone-dc/Southern-cross-msbasic/README.md

 It does not need any additional hardware or modifications to the SBC

+See the HOWTO.md file for instructions on using the files.

 Issues and limitations.

 Serial I/O has no hardware flow control, so you will need to set delays for character and end of line to be